The Fire Ride

 From Moose Lake, it's 23 miles to Carlton/Jay Cooke State Park.
 From Jay Cooke, the 15-mile downhill ride to Grand Avenue in West Duluth, through rock cuts, is one of the most scenic and exhilarating in the state.

-Fires of 1918 Museum in Moose Lake: It's open daily from Memorial Day to Labor Day, then Fridays-Sundays through the
+Fires of 1918 Museum in Moose Lake: It's open daily from Memorial Day to Labor Day, then Fridays-Sundays through mid-October, when there's a fire commemoration.
+Admission is $4.

 Hinckley Fire Museum: It's open from Tuesday through Sunday from May to mid-October, daily in July and August.
 Admission is $5.